 Pine Sol is good for cleaning hardwood floors but only if they are finished or sealed with a protective coat.
-It is safe to use it even on engineered wood floors but can cause damage if the floor is worn out, oiled, or waxed.
+It’s safe to use even on engineered wood floors but can cause damage if the floor is worn out, oiled, or waxed.
 Rinse well when cleaning with Pine Sol to prevent leaving residue on the floor.

-The manufacturers of this cleaning product describe it as a great removal agent for debris, grime and tough stains on hardwood floors.
+The manufacturers of Pine Sol describe it as a great removal agent for debris, grime, and tough stains on hardwood floors.

 Below, I’ll show you what you need to consider in terms of how safe it is to use Pine Sol on wooden floors and how to use it without leaving residue behind.

-Additionally, while Pine Sol may have no significant negative effect on the wooden floor surface itself, the effects on humans, pets, and the environment in general- can’t be ignored.
+Additionally, while Pine Sol may have no significant negative effect on the wooden floor surface itself, the effects on humans, pets, and the environment can’t be ignored.

 Wooden floors are those that are wholly made of solid wood material.
 Common types of wood used for wooden floors include oak, cherry, ash, maple, and poplar.

-As per The Environmental Working Group, Pine-Sol has negative effects on health and the environment- with the potential to cause respiratory health issues to humans and pets.
-You should- therefore- ensure that no kids or pets are around when you’re about to use Pine Sol on your wooden floor.
+As per The Environmental Working Group, Pine Sol has negative effects on health and the environment—with the potential to cause respiratory issues to humans and pets.
+You should, therefore, ensure that no kids or pets are around when you’re about to use Pine Sol on your wooden floor.

 Engineered hardwood is quite different from solid wood.
 Heat and pressure compression is applied to alternating layers of wood in order to make engineered hardwood, which is more structurally durable compared to solid wood.
 As such, it’s harder to leave behind scratch marks and scuff marks on this type of floor.

 Pine Sol is safe to use on engineered hardwood flooring.
-Compared to other cleaning products typically used on hardwood floors, Pine Sol is relatively safer being as it’s a water-based cleaner.
+Compared to other cleaning products typically used on hardwood floors, Pine Sol is relatively safer,as it’s a water-based cleaner.
 It offers various advantages over wax-based, oil-based, and ammonia-based hardwood cleaning formulas.

-- Pine Sol reinforces the finish on your hardwood floor, unlike wax-based and oil-based formulas that take away the glow when used on polyutherane wood surfaces.
+- Pine Sol reinforces the finish on your hardwood floor, unlike wax-based and oil-based formulas that take away the glow when used on polyurethane wood surfaces.